cdl-geneseo/geneseo-dictionary/F/Fire.md

 # Fire

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fire

 Created by  Unknown User (met6), last modified by  Unknown User (jmb53) on Nov 20, 2012

 adj.
 1.Used to describe something of great quality, esp. marijuana or cocaine.Usage: &quot;Try some of this, man, this shit is fire&quot; Talbot, E-H, 2008, edited by J.Boselli, 2012  KChapman and ABelliard, 2010:  Definitely still in use at Geneseo, recognized by nearly everyone in the &quot;party&quot; crowd that was interviewed.